kkmhogen/KBeaconDemo_Android/README.md

     }
 ```

-#### 4.3.5 Read sensor records
+#### 4.3.5 Temperature&Humidity sensor logger
-Sometimes we may need to use KBeacon to record sensor data, such as temperature and humidity, then we can read these records through the APP.
-Also we may need to configure some parameters of the sensor, such as the measurement interval, temperature change threshold.
+The temperature and humidity sensor will be turn on under the following conditions.
+* The app enable KSensor advertisement and set the kbeacon report humidity data in advertisement.
+* The app enable temperature and humidity trigger.
+After turning on humidity sensor, the kbeacon will start log when it detects the temperature and humidity changed.
+The app can config the change threshold.

-#### 4.3.5.1 Config sensor paramaters
+#### 4.3.5.1 Config measure paramaters
 ```Java
 public void setTHMeasureParameters()
  {